indydevs/flutter/README.md

   Flutter.configure do |config|
     config.enabled = true
     config.sources = ["./app", "./test"] # The default is Dir.pwd
-    config.storage_class = Flutter::Persistence::SimpleStorage # This is the default
+    config.storage_class = Flutter::Persistence::Yaml # This is the default
     config.storage_options = {path: "./flutter"} # This is the default
     config.reset_storage = false # This is the default
   end